lujoamel4/xlsx_data_as_json/README.md

 ```

 # Input
-A file named "menu1.xlsx" (may be have another extension like .ods, etc.) with this table.
+A file named "menu1.xlsx" (may be have another extension like .csv, .ods, etc.) with this table.

 |   | A          | B                         | C     | D         | E |
 |--:|------------|---------------------------|-------|-----------|---|